 sprinkler system in such dwelling or residence being purchased by any code, ordinance, rule,

 regulation, order or resolution by any county or other political subdivision.
-Any county or other
+Pursuant to Section

-resolution the mandatory option for purchasers to have the right to choose and the requirement
+67.281 RSMo, the mandatory option for purchasers to have the right to choose and the

-that the builders offer to purchasers the option to purchase an automatic fire sprinkler system in
+requirement that the builders offer to purchasers the option to purchase an automatic fire

 Table R401.4.1 PRESUMPTIVE LOAD-BEARING VALUES OF FOUNDATION

 MATERIALS: Load-Bearing pressure (pounds per square foot) column, change value for clay,

 sandy clay, silty clay, clayey silt, silt and sandy silt (CL, ML, MH, and CH) from 1,500 to 2,000

 Figure R403.1(1) Concrete and Masonry foundation details: A monolithic slab with integral

 footing shall have the following: a #4 reinforcement bar spaced a minimum of forty-eight (48)